00anish00/INTERNPE/task1/README.md

-Certainly!
-Here's a sample description or README file for the Tic Tac Toe game:

 # Tic Tac Toe

 Tic Tac Toe is a classic two-player game played on a 3x3 grid.
 The players take turns marking spaces on the grid, aiming to get three of their marks in a horizontal, vertical, or diagonal row.